Factorization of the dijet cross section in hadron-hadron collisions: Introduction

 This paper is organized as follows: The factorization of the dijet cross section in hadron-hadron collision is presented in Sec.~\ref{fact}.
 We take a specific example of the partonic process $q\overline{q} \rightarrow gg$ to express the individual factorized components explicitly.
-In Sec.~\ref{phdsoft}, we discuss the main ideas and techniques, in which we explain the structure of the phase space for the soft function and the technical details in dimensional regularization to handle the aforementioned phase space.
-In Sec.~\ref{sofun}, the soft function is computed with the jet algorithm.
-The cancellation of the IR divergence is the most nontrivial issue and it will be treated in detail.
-In Sec.~\ref{gjetf}, the gluon jet function and its anomalous dimensions are computed with the cone-type algorithm at next-to-leading order.
-In Sec.~\ref{cdfn}, the collinear distribution function, and its anomalous dimension are computed at one loop.
-In Sec.~\ref{evol}, we collect the anomalous dimensions of the hard, soft, jet and collinear distribution functions at one loop.
-The independence of the renormalization scale in the dijet cross section is confirmed explicitly.
+In Sec.~\ref{rap}, we briefly discuss the source of the rapidity divergence and explain how to introduce the rapidity regulator to treat the rapidity divergence.
+In Sec.~\ref{jetalg}, the jet algorithm is described to constrain the final-state particles to form jets.
+We also introduce the beam veto, which is analogous to the jet algorithm.
+But the beam veto is expressed in terms of the rapidity cutoff instead of the jet radius.
+In Sec.~\ref{collinearf}, the collinear functions are computed at NLO.
+In Sec.~\ref{gjetf}, the gluon jet function and its anomalous dimensions are computed with the cone-type algorithm at NLO, and in Sec.~\ref{cdfn}, the quark beam functions and its anomalous dimension are computed.
+The soft function is computed in Sec.~\ref{sofun}, in which the effect of the jet algorithm and the beam veto are implemented.
+In Sec.~\ref{evol}, we solve the RG equations for the factorized functions and resum the large logarithms to next-to-leading logarithmic (NLL) order.
+And the independence of the renormalization scale in the dijet cross section is confirmed explicitly.
 In Sec.~\ref{conc}, the conclusion and the perspective are presented.
-In Appendix~\ref{bjsoft}, the detailed computation is presented for the real gluon emission in the soft part from the beam-jet contributions.
-In Appendix~\ref{sbbeam}, the soft contribution along the beam direction is derived both from the beam-beam and the beam-jet contributions.